dalpras/smart-template/README.md

 - Render templates by replacing placeholders with values.
 - Support for template parts and nested rendering.
 - Customize attribute rendering for HTML elements.
-- Uglify templates by removing comments and extra whitespace.
 - Manage templates stored in a directory or add custom templates.
 - Create custom callabacks that can work with your callbacks.